CookieCollective/4k-Demo-Oven/Readme.md

 ## Audio tools

-The framework supports the following tools. `none` is a fallback tool which plays no music.
+An audio tool can be set in the config file at `demo:audioTool`. `none` is a fallback tool which plays no music.
+The framework supports the following tools.

 ### [4klang](http://4klang.untergrund.net/)